Michael Bogden | Nov 14, 2019 | 0

 In today’s age, there is a good chance you are an athlete who is very in tune with your body and you have likely removed a certain food or food group after discovering that it caused you undesirable symptoms.
 So, what happens to your recovery shake if you are following a specific dietary approach such as Ketogenic, Paleo, Low FODMAP, or Vegan?
 Hopefully, you have not been skipping your post-workout fuel all together as a result of confusion.
 However, if that sounds familiar, fear not.
-I have you covered!
-In my next post, I will review how to design your recovery shake based on your specific dietary needs.
+We have you covered!
+Check out our post The Ultimate Guide for Athletes with Food Allergies where I review how to design your recovery shake and meals based on your specific dietary needs.

 What does your perfect post workout shake look like?
 Have you noticed that you feel better and can train harder the next day?
 Please share your comments below!